 Continues Dr. Smith, “Blue light also causes a lot of free radical damage that physically damages the skin and causes pigmentation.”

-So if the question is can blue light damage skin, the answer is a resounding yes.
+So if the question is does blue light affect skin, the answer is a resounding yes.
 And yet, the visual effect is a little bit different than the damage you’d see from UV exposure.

 “UVA/UVB causes redness and sunburns,” notes Dr. Smith.
 “Blue light causes blotchy pigmentation and lack of cellular energy.”